rameshsurapathi/solutions_architect_agent/README.md

 - **AI-Powered Responses:**
   - Uses LLMs (OpenAI, Gemini, etc.) with a custom system prompt for expert, blog-style output.
-  - Caches responses with Firestore for speed and efficiency.
+  - Intelligent response caching with Firestore for speed and efficiency.
+  - **NEW: User-Specific Chat History** - Stores all conversations per user using browser fingerprinting.
+  - **NEW: Context-Aware Conversations** - Uses previous chat history to provide contextual responses.
   - Rate-limits chat requests to prevent abuse.

 - **Extensible Backend:**
   - Built with FastAPI for easy API integration and deployment.
   - Modular agent logic using LangChain and LangGraph.
   - Prompts and agent logic separated for easy customization.
+  - **NEW: RESTful Chat History APIs** - GET, POST, DELETE endpoints for chat history management.
+  - **NEW: Browser Fingerprinting** - Anonymous user identification without registration.
+  - **NEW: Firestore Chat Storage** - Persistent chat history stored in `sa-chat-history` collection.

 ## How It Works

+1. **User visits the page** - Last 5 chat interactions are automatically loaded for session continuity
-1. **User submits a cloud architecture question via the chat UI.**
+2. **User submits a question** - Via the modern chat UI with quick-select topics
-2. **The backend checks Firestore for a cached answer.**
+3. **Backend checks cache** - Firestore is queried for existing responses to improve speed
-3. **If not cached, the AI agent generates a detailed, blog-style response using the latest LLMs and a custom prompt.**
+4. **AI generates response** - If not cached, the AI agent creates a detailed, blog-style answer
-4. **The response is rendered in the chat with beautiful formatting for easy reading.**
+5. **Response is stored** - All conversations are saved to user-specific chat history
+6. **Beautiful rendering** - Markdown-formatted responses with syntax highlighting

 ## Requirements